delos/microhalo-models/README.md

 # Planned additions

 1. A predictive model of the outcomes of mergers between microhalos.
 2. For certain power spectra, smooth accretion is rapid enough to drive internal halo evolution.
-Predictively model this effect.
+Consider this effect.
 3. A more general model of subhalo tidal evolution.